open-neuromorphic/open-neuromorphic.github.io/content/english/blog/northpole-ibm-neuromorphic-ai-hardware/index.md

-cores (refer to the layer-fuse architecture); the activation NoC carries inputs and layers outputs; the instruction NoC is used to tell the sequence of instructions to be carried out by the core; the model NoC is the one that trasnfers the layers weights to the computational cores.
+cores (refer to the layer-fuse architecture); the activation NoC carries inputs and layers outputs; the instruction NoC is used to tell the sequence of instructions to be carried out by the core; the model NoC is the one that transfers the layers weights to the computational cores.

 In my opinion, the instruction core plays an important role.
 Having a specialized instruction set architecture (ISA) has a large impact on